fire-breathing-rubber-lemons/cs207-FinalProject/docs/documentation.md

 ##### Core dependencies
 We use `numpy` arrays to hold the `value` attribute of the `Tensor` object as well as the values of derivatives in the `variables` dictionary attribute of the `MultivariateDerivative` object.
 We additionally use the `numpy` implementations of trigonometric, exponential, logarithmic and absolute value functions to perform efficient mathematical computations in our custom functions for elementary operations described below.

+For our extension, we also make use of `matplotlib` for visualizing charts and `networkx` for visualizing graphs.

 ##### Other dependencies
 We use `pytest` to perform unit testing.

-For our extension, we also make use of `matplotlib` for visualizing charts and `networkx` for visualizing graphs.

-For our demos, we use `scikit-learn` to load sample datasets.
+For our demos, we use `scikit-learn` to load sample datasets, but this is not strictly required for the package to function, so we do not include it in the list of requirements.

 #### Elementary functions and derivative computation